Deep Inferior Epigastric Perforator Flap (DIEP Flap)

 Following the surgery we would recommend that you keep the area clean and dry and would therefore suggest that you don’t engage in swimming, heavy physical activity after surgery and that you take great care during showering or bathing not to get the dressings wet.

-If you would like to make an appointment with Prof Mark Ashton to discuss Breast Reconstruction please call (03) 9344 5050.
+If you would like to make an appointment with Prof Mark Ashton to discuss Breast Reconstruction please give our rooms a call.

 More Information about reconstructive surgery following a mastectomy or lumpectomy.